Sponsor A Resident

 River

-In 2020 just before the first case of Covid hit the United States, River was found running around the city streets of Rochester, NY at approximately 3 days old.
-Ultimately the police had him cornered in someone’s backyard after a long and stressful chase.
+In 2020, just before the first case of Covid hit the United States, River was found running around the city streets of Rochester, NY, at approximately 3 days old.
+Ultimately, the police had him cornered in someone’s backyard after a long and stressful chase.
 He was so young that he still had part of his umbilical cord attached.
-The SPCA called us to see if we had room for a calf and we absolutely said yes.
-It turns out, River was in fact very sick.
-He had many zoonotic diseases, so we had to be very careful handling him wearing suits, gloves, masks and boot covers just to be near him.
-With tender loving care, he healed up and has since been the most gentle and gigantic steer ever.
+The SPCA called us to see if we had room for a calf, and we absolutely said yes.
+It turns out River was in fact very sick.
+He had many zoonotic diseases, so we had to be very careful handling him - wearing suits, gloves, masks, and boot covers.
+With tender loving care, he recovered and has since been the most gentle and gigantic steer ever.

 Llama